zoolsher/AndCloud/README.md

 # AndCloud
-Run your app in our cloud in your browser even in your iPhone.
+Run your app on our cloud in your browser even on your iPhone.

 Based On minicap.